 - Results are permanent (for 90 percent of patients) or long-lasting

-For many patients, laser hair removal is painless, although some experience minor discomfort, usually described as something like a rubber band‘s snapping against the skin.
+For many patients, laser hair removal is painless, although some experience minor discomfort.

 Laser Hair Removal Procedure